 Of course, the rest of the notification is truncated, but who TF cares.

 It had become a yearly tradition for me to make fun of him for how much older than me he was (precisely 37 days if you’re wondering).
-I was clearly well on my way to my first kindergarten thesis by the time he was squeezed out of his mom’s womb.
+He was clearly well on his way to his kindergarten thesis by the time I was squeezed out of the womb.